l-kaushik/PropHunt/Readme.md

+# credits

+1. Profile photo from @pikisuperstar at freepik.com

 # notes
 1. Can change texture LOD bias to reduce vram usage
 1. remove lumen and use bakelight for low end system